 Anyone who has read my Copenhagen coffee tour article knows that I recently tasted coffee kombucha at the Coffee Collective in Copenhagen.
 Chilled or on ice a really good diversification.
 Today I’ll show you how you can make coffee kombucha at home.
-Because bottled it does not seem to be available in Germany yet.
+Because bottled it is seldomly available in Germany.

 How coffee becomes kombucha

-Actually, the production works as usual – except that the basis is coffee instead of tea.
+Actually, the production works as usual – except that the basis is green/ black tea and proportionately (from 20%) or even 100% coffee.

 - You need a glass with at least 2.5 l capacity.